mrbelowski/r3e_crewchief_v2/README.txt

 Changelog
 ---------

+Version 2.0.2: tidied up properties interface and added some help text popups to properties that need them

 Version 2.0.1: Added "you have served your penalty" event - the app now tells you if you've served your penalty (you can still ask it if you want); Fixed voice recognition timeout for always-on and toggle-button mode (this wasn't my fault, honest - the API docs are incorrect for the default the MS speech engine's InitialSilenceTimeout value)

 Version 2.0.0: Added voice recognition, UI, properties handling, bug fixes, improvements, lots of new awesome, some new bugs